 In the Rifts of Winter Curated by Katya Balueva January 29 - February 19, 2016 The LeRoy Neiman Center, School of the Art Institute of Chicago

 The Jungle Room is a private dance booth constructed as a three-panel folding screen.
-The installation is inspired by dance in the context of the nightclub, a part of urban culture that is received with polarized opinion.
-But while some attach stigmas to club culture, others seek dance in this context as a release that is both healthy and productive.
+It creates a private dance environment in a public space.
+The installation is inspired by dance in the context of nightclubs, a part of urban culture that is met by a polarized opinion.
+But while some attach stigmas to club culture and to people of the night who enjoy it, others find dance in this context as a release that is healthy for mind, body, and soul.

 For many, including Jefts, loosing oneself in dance is a way to occupy another physical and mental space: it serves a meditative function.
 The Jungle Room, which is both private and portable, imitates an idealized dance environment in public as a way to allow an escape from the stress of the day-to-day.

 Artist Panel Wednesday, February 17, 2016, 4:15-5:30 LeRoy Neiman Center, 37 S. Wabash Ave.